aws/aws-database-encryption-sdk-dynamodb/specification/dynamodb-encryption-client/ddb-sdk-integration.md

 the resulting [Encrypted DynamoDB Item](./encrypt-item.md#encrypted-dynamodb-item).

-If any [Encrypt Item](./encrypt-item.md) fails, TransactWriteItems MUST yield an error before any network call is made.
+If any [Encrypt Item](./encrypt-item.md) fails, the client MUST NOT make a network call to DynamoDB and TransactWriteItems MUST yield an error.

 ### Decrypt after GetItem